Pulkiteleven/Pulkiteleven/README.md

 ---

 ### 🚀 About Me
-- I'm a 1st-year B. Tech.
+- I'm a B. Tech.
 (CSE) student at University Institute of Technology RGPV.
-- Passionate about Android Development & Machine Learning.
+- Passionate about App Development & Machine Learning.
 - Looking to collaborate with other developers.
 - Learning more tools and technologies which are mentioned below to build big projects.